noahpresler/semesterly/docs/editing.rst

 All Django modules are documented via `Sphinx AutoDoc <http://www.sphinx-doc.org/en/stable/ext/autodoc.html>`_.
 To edit this documentation, update the docstrings on the relevant functions/classes.

 To update the handwritten docs, edit the relevant `.rst` files which are included by filename from `index.rst`.

+.. note:: Be sure no warnings or errors are printed as output during the build process.
+Travis will build these docs and the build will fail on error.